Dicamba Post Emergence Use in DT (Dicamba Tolerant) Soybeans

 The Dicamba Training Session Calendar is available on the Minnesota Crop Production Retailer's website.

-NEW: The MDA will accept dicamba online training offered by Bayer, BASF, Syngenta and DowDuPont (Corteva) on and after March 7th, 2019.
+The MDA will accept dicamba online training offered by Bayer, BASF, Syngenta and DowDuPont (Corteva) on and after March 7th, 2019.

 Reference to commercial products or trade names here or elsewhere on this site is made with the understanding that no discrimination is intended and no endorsement is implied.